Tempo logotype

 What is Tempo's strength vs OnePlan?

-Tempo's take is portfolio governance inside the Atlassian stack, with no Microsoft dependency.
+Tempo's take is portfolio governance inside the Atlassian stack, with no Microsoft dependency and no cross-tool hub to maintain.
+That matters most when vendor neutrality is a procurement priority.

 • No new platform needed.
 Governance is additive to the Jira and Confluence environment you already run.